hasura/ndc-sdk-go/cmd/ndc-go-sdk/README.md

 Function and Procedure names will be formatted to `camelCase` by default.

 > The generator detects comments by the nearby code position.
 It isn't perfectly accurate in some use cases.
-Prefix name in function is highly recommended.
+Prefixing name in the function is highly recommended.

 A function must have 2 (no argument) or 3 parameters. `Context` and `State` are always present as 2 first parameters.
-The result is a tuple with a expected output and `error`.
+The result is a tuple with an expected output and `error`.

 > [Function](https://hasura.github.io/ndc-spec/specification/schema/functions.html) is a type of Query and [Procedure](https://hasura.github.io/ndc-spec/specification/schema/procedures.html) is a type of mutation.
 [Collection](https://hasura.github.io/ndc-spec/specification/schema/collections.html) is usually used for database queries so it isn't used for business logic.